UH-MountainLions/ML_SecClassification_Project/README.md

 ├-- .gitignore                              # Typical gitignore file
-├-- CHANGELOG.md                            # running record (human readable) of version changes ├-- CONTRIBUTING.md                         # Directions and standards for contributing to this application ├-- humans.md                               # Running list of all contributors
-├-- LICENSE.md                              # Source of truth for required LICENSE
-├-- pyproject.toml                          # Python toml setup configurations
+├-- CHANGELOG.md                            # running record (human readable) of version changes ├-- CONTRIBUTING.md                         # Directions and standards for contributing to this application ├-- LICENSE.md                              # Source of truth for required LICENSE ├-- pyproject.toml                          # Python toml setup configurations
 ├-- README.md                               # This file